scipy/scipy/doc/source/tutorial/stats.rst

 Since we did not specify the keyword arguments `loc` and `scale`, those are set to their default values zero and one.

-Descriptive Statistics
+Descriptive statistics
 ^^^^^^^^^^^^^^^^^^^^^^

-`x` is a numpy array, and we have direct access to all array methods, e.g.
+`x` is a numpy array, and we have direct access to all array methods, e.g.,

     >>> print(x.min())   # equivalent to np.min(x)
     -3.78975572422